-My mother-in-law convinced me to go to JoAnn’s Fabrics with her last year when she was visiting for Thanksgiving.
+For a little background, my mother-in-law convinced me to go to JoAnn’s Fabrics with her last year when she was visiting for Thanksgiving.
 A store in my area had just opened and she is an avid crafter, so I went with her.
-My house was in much worse shape at the time – no rugs, no wall art, no kitchen table…(see here for our kitchen progress) – we started looking at fabric and I decided that I wanted to reupholster my dining rooms chairs and add accent lumbar pillows.
+My house was in much worse shape at the time – no rugs, no wall art, no kitchen table…(see here for our kitchen progress and here for our fully renovated kitchen!)
+We started looking at fabric and I decided that I wanted to reupholster my dining rooms chairs.
 We picked out all of this great fabric, but it sat around because I couldn’t do anything with it.

 When my sister-in-law visited in May (she is also a great crafter), she showed me how to reupholster the chairs without using a sewing machine.
 We unscrewed the cushions from the chair frames, cut off the piping trim and re-covered the cushions, securing the new fabric to the existing cushion with a staple gun.
 I’m not going to say it was easy, but it was certainly easier than sewing a cushion slip cover.

-I came across many blogs that had tutorials on how to make throw pillows without needing a sewing machine.
-I decided that I needed to try this before the next family Thanksgiving gathering.
+This gave me hope that I could also find a non-sewing alternative to make my own custom pillow shams!
+I came across many blogs that had tutorials on how to make throw pillows without needing a sewing machine and I decided that I needed to try this technique before the next family Thanksgiving gathering.
 There were a lot of different options, some requiring an iron to activate adhesive strips to washable adhesive glue.
 I’ll admit it now, the glue seemed like the easiest route and I jumped at it!
-I went back to JoAnn’s (now I go there all on my own!) to gather my supplies:
+I headed back to my local craft store to gather my supplies:

 *Any size will work, but your pillows should be roughly 2″ smaller than the piece of fabric that you cut to leave enough room for the glue seam.
 This will ensure that your pillow is not busting out too much.

-– 1 tube of Unique Stitch Fabric Glue
+– 1 tube of Fabric Glue (Arlene’s & Unique Stitch are great)

 *I bought 2.5 yards of 1 fabric to make the first 2 pillows and 1.5 yard of another fabric to make the third pillow (I definitely had some fabric left over)

-Next, I placed my front panel, pattern-up and then matched up the corners of my back two panels, pattern-down.
-I then placed glue all along the outer edges of the front panel (illustrated by the red lines in the pattern example).
-I then matched up the corresponding corners (marked by the letters in the pattern example) and pressed down with my fingers.
-Remember that the edges marked in green should not be glued down, as that is the opening of the envelope pillow where you will stuff in your pillow insert.
+I then placed my front panel on my workspace, pattern-up, and matched up the corners of my two back panels over it, pattern-down, with the finished edge in the middle.
+I glued all along the outer edges of the front panel (illustrated by the red lines in the pattern example) and then matched up the corresponding corners of the back panels (marked by the letters in the pattern example) and pressed down with my fingers to adhere them together.
+Remember that the finished edges marked in green should not be glued down, as that is the opening of the envelope where you will insert your pillow.